Restaurant in Salt Lake City, United States

 How far ahead should I book Spitz Mediterranean Street Food?

 No reservation needed — Spitz operates as a walk-in fast casual spot at 35 E Broadway.
-Show up, order at the counter, and find a seat.
+Show up, order at the counter, find a seat.
 The weekday lunch rush draws a heavy office crowd, so arriving before noon or after 1pm gets you through the line faster.

 Does Spitz Mediterranean Street Food handle dietary restrictions?

-Mediterranean street food menus typically offer strong options for vegetarians and those avoiding meat, with falafel, hummus, and vegetable-forward wraps as natural fits.
+Mediterranean street food menus typically offer strong options for vegetarians and those avoiding meat, with falafel, hummus, vegetable-forward wraps as natural fits.
 For specific allergen questions, check directly with the counter staff when you arrive, since menu details vary.

 What should a first-timer know about Spitz Mediterranean Street Food?